About

 Welcome to Davos Newbies

 This is a website written by Lance Knobel.
-I’m managing director of Kao & Company, a San Francisco-based group that helps organizations with innovation.
-I describe more of my career below, but the reason this site is called Davos Newbies is that I was responsible for the programme of the Davos meeting in January 2000.
+I describe some of my career below, but the reason this site is called Davos Newbies is that I was responsible for the programme of the Davos meeting in January 2000.
 This site started about a month before the 2000 meeting but has changed considerably since those early days.

 What is Davos?